GOALS-JWST: Revealing the Buried Star Clusters in the Luminous Infrared Galaxy VV 114: Results

-Although the median colors for the two cluster samples are approximately the same, nearly all of the sources that have F200W-F356W $> -0.4$ have been identified in the NIRCam imaging alone.
-The region marked with a red rectangle in Figure 3 highlights the 16 sources with the reddest F150W-F200W colors ($> 0.75$) that are not included in the {\it HST} catalog are given in Table 1.
-In the right Panel of Figure 3 we show a zoom-in false-color image of VV 114 marking the locations of these YMCs.
-We find that all but one of these sources lie in the overlap region of the merger between the east and west nuclei.
-Crucially, the extinction vector for $A_{V} = 5$ shown in the lower-right demonstrates that clusters with ages $t < 4$ Myr will move approximately perpendicular to the models with increasing levels of visual extinction, allowing us to break the age-reddening degeneracy for this narrow age-range using the combination of NIR colors presented in this analysis (see following Section).
+In the right Panel of Figure 3 we show a zoom-in false-color image of VV 114 marking the locations of 15 of the reddest and newly-discovered YMCs.
+Notably, these sources lie in the `overlap' region of the merger between the east and west nuclei.
+Crucially, the extinction vector for $A_{V} = 5$ shown in the lower-right demonstrates that clusters with ages $t = 1 - 5$ Myr will move approximately perpendicular to the models with increasing levels of visual extinction, allowing us to break the age-reddening degeneracy using the combination of NIR colors presented in this analysis.
+Overall, we stress that this age-dating method is approximate, and a complete SED fit including all available {\it HST} and {\it JWST} observations are left for future analysis.

-Clusters with F200W-F356W $> -0.4$ and F150W-F200W $\sim 0.4$ are also predominately identified with {\it JWST} NIRCam, and may represent a more evolved, yet still dust-enshrouded population of YMCs in VV 114.
-However, the degeneracy between model ages and colors in this region of the parameter space prevents us from drawing robust conclusions.
-Deriving the timescales necessary for clusters to fully clear their natal gas and dust in local LIRGs will be addressed in a follow-up paper including data from all ERS targets in PID 1328.

-Studies of YMCs in nearby galaxies suggest they may have internal extinctions as high as $A_{V} \geq 10$ \citep{bcm02b}.
-Based on the extinction vector shown in Figure 3, our 16 reddest YMCs all have visual extinctions of $A_{V} = 8 - 15$.
-However, in Figure 2 we see that diffuse emission surrounds many of the most luminous red sources, and can be found above and below the spiral arm as well as in between individual regions, contributing to the overall extinction.
-Including an additional $25-50\%$ contribution to the F356W continuum flux density from a 500 K blackbody results in a shift of 0.24-0.44 mag in the measured F200W-F356W colors.